nsrau/azure-docs.it-it/articles/azure-monitor/app/azure-web-apps.md

        * Raccoglie le eccezioni non gestite dal processo host.
        * Migliora la precisione delle metriche di monitoraggio delle prestazioni applicative in condizioni di carico quando viene usato il campionamento.

-3. Per configurare impostazioni come il campionamento, che in precedenza era possibile controllare tramite il file applicationinsights. config, è ora possibile interagire con le stesse impostazioni tramite le impostazioni dell'applicazione con un prefisso corrispondente.
+3. To configure settings like sampling, which you could previously control via the applicationinsights.config file you can now interact with those same settings via Application settings with a corresponding prefix.

-    * Per modificare la percentuale di campionamento iniziale, ad esempio, è possibile creare un'impostazione dell'applicazione: `MicrosoftAppInsights_AdaptiveSamplingTelemetryProcessor_InitialSamplingPercentage` e un valore di `100`.
+    * For example, to change the initial sampling percentage, you can create an Application setting of: `MicrosoftAppInsights_AdaptiveSamplingTelemetryProcessor_InitialSamplingPercentage` and a value of `100`.

-    * Per l'elenco delle impostazioni del processore di telemetria del campionamento adattivo supportato, è possibile consultare il [codice](https://github.com/Microsoft/ApplicationInsights-dotnet/blob/master/src/ServerTelemetryChannel/AdaptiveSamplingTelemetryProcessor.cs) e la [documentazione associata](https://docs.microsoft.com/azure/azure-monitor/app/sampling).
+    * For the list of supported adaptive sampling telemetry processor settings, you can consult the [code](https://github.com/Microsoft/ApplicationInsights-dotnet/blob/master/src/ServerTelemetryChannel/AdaptiveSamplingTelemetryProcessor.cs) and [associated documentation](https://docs.microsoft.com/azure/azure-monitor/app/sampling).

-## <a name="enable-agent-based-monitoring-for-net-core-applications"></a>Abilitare il monitoraggio basato su agenti per le applicazioni .NET Core
+## <a name="enable-agent-based-monitoring-for-net-core-applications"></a>Enable agent-based monitoring for .NET Core applications

-Sono supportate le versioni seguenti di .NET Core: ASP.NET Core 2,0, ASP.NET Core 2,1, ASP.NET Core 2,2
+The following versions of .NET Core are supported: ASP.NET Core 2.0, ASP.NET Core 2.1, ASP.NET Core 2.2

-La destinazione del Framework completo da .NET Core, la distribuzione autonoma e la ASP.NET Core 3,0 non sono attualmente **supportate** con il monitoraggio basato su agenti/estensioni.
-La[Strumentazione manuale](https://docs.microsoft.com/azure/azure-monitor/app/asp-net-core) tramite codice funzionerà in tutti gli scenari precedenti.
+Targeting the full framework from .NET Core, self-contained deployment, and ASP.NET Core 3.0 are currently **not supported** with agent/extension based monitoring. ([Manual instrumentation](https://docs.microsoft.com/azure/azure-monitor/app/asp-net-core) via code will work in all of the previous scenarios.)

 1. **Selezionare Application Insights** nel pannello di controllo di Azure per il servizio app.